 Comparatively, more protective policies are targeted at children when it comes to Edge.
 According to the official website, this browser has a built-in Microsoft Defender SmartScreen, protecting users against phishing or malware websites.
 Indeed, this feature is essential to everyone, but it is of primary importance for children since they are more vulnerable to malicious websites for lack of discernment.
 The 'shield' Edge possesses for special care of children's privacy safety is 'Kids Mood'.
 Parents or guardians may switch on the Kid's Mood, and this procedure won't be necessary to repeat since this mood will be activated whenever the browser is opened.
 However, children will be unable to switch the mood off since this operation requires inserting passwords.
-As introduced by Microsoft, passwords to exit kid's mood are the same as those of unlocking the computer.
-In this regard, I propose that this mood can be altered for the better by differentiating the passwords of existing kids' mood from those unlocking the computer accounts.
-Shall children be allowed to log in to accounts independently or use the offline functions of computers without the supervision of parents, it is necessary for them to remember the passwords, disabling the restricted access to exit kids' mood.
+As introduced by Microsoft, passwords to exit kid's mood are the same as those of unlocking the computer.45 In this regard, I propose that this mood can be altered for the better by differentiating the passwords of existing kids' mood from those unlocking the computer such the supervision of parents, it is necessary for them to remember the passwords, disabling the restricted access to exit kids' mood.